 When it is clear that enteral feeds will not be tolerated soon PN must be started shortly after birth.

-PN comprises mainly of the 3 principle calorie supplying nutrients: amino acids, glucose, and lipids.
-PN also has electrolytes and vitamins and trace elements.
+PN comprises the 3 principal calorie-supplying nutrients: amino acids, glucose, and lipids.
+Parenteral nutrition also has electrolytes and vitamins and trace elements.

 Resting energy expenditure is the energy expenditure of a person at rest in a thermoneutral environment.

 These two values usually do not differ by more than 10%